 Following the basic design review, involving some of NNE’s own experts as well Novozymes stakeholders, NNE continued into detailed design.
 “I really appreciated the efforts, hard work and flexibility that the NNE team demonstrated during the basic design phase of this project,” Novozymes Senior Project Manager Jagdish Solanki says.

 As part of the detailed design, NNE modified the site master plan to reflect the new site and in January 2017, the land preparation works were initiated.
 “Because the 40 acres land is on the foot hills, it means high undulations and rocky sub soil.
-We thus had to prioritise land development works already during detailed design” says Santosh D Shinde, Project Manager and Facility Engineering Director at NNE.
+We thus had to prioritize land development works already during detailed design” says Santosh D Shinde, Project Manager and Facility Engineering Director at NNE.
 Once the land preparations were completed in March 2017, the construction of the facility commenced.
 The monsoon in Mumbai is heavy, so the facility foundation needed to be completed before monsoon season in June.
-The new SSF facility is planned to be operational by second quarter of 2018 to meet the market needs.

 The NNE team worked closely with the Novozymes team to build the right user specification requirements for the advanced equipment that the unique solid state fermentation process requires.
 Unfortunately, no biopharma vendors were able to deliver to the required specification.
 NNE and Novozymes thought outside of the box and investigated vendors within the chemical API industry.
 This approach gave four potential vendors from which to choose, and the design and installation of equipment was completed in close collaboration with the selected vendor.